yaa110/go-persian-calendar/README.md

 [![godoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/yaa110/go-persian-calendar) [![Build Status](https://travis-ci.org/yaa110/go-persian-calendar.svg)](https://travis-ci.org/yaa110/go-persian-calendar) [![goreportcard](https://img.shields.io/badge/go%20report-A%2B-brightgreen.svg)](http://goreportcard.com/report/yaa110/go-persian-calendar) [![License](http://img.shields.io/:license-mit-blue.svg)](https://github.com/yaa110/go-persian-calendar/blob/master/LICENSE)

-**Go Persian Calendar v0.4.0** provides functionality for conversion among Persian (Solar Hijri) and Gregorian calendars.
+**Go Persian Calendar** provides functionality for conversion among Persian (Solar Hijri) and Gregorian calendars.
 A Julian calendar is used as an interface for all conversions.
 The package name is `ptime` and it is compatible with the package [time](https://golang.org/pkg/time).
 All months are available with both Iranian and Dari Persian names.
 This source code is licensed under MIT license that can be found in the LICENSE file.

 ## Installation